-Try a leave in conditioner like It’s a 10 Miracle Leave-In Product every time you shampoo and condition your hair.
+Try a leave-in conditioner like It’s a 10 Miracle Leave-In Product every time you shampoo and condition your hair.

-- Moderate heat: To be honest, I think it is unrealistic to say you will never use heat on you hair.
+- Moderate heat: To be honest, I think it is unrealistic to say you will never use heat on your hair.
 But like many things in life, moderation is key.
 Make sure you use a heat protectant product every time you use heat on your hair.
 This will definitely help protect your hair.

 Its a 10 Miracle Leave-In Product contains heat protectant- win!

 - Shampoo less often: If your hair feels dry and the scalp area is not greasy I suggest giving dry shampoo a try!
-Sometimes just cutting back to shampooing every other day and using a dry form in between is enough to prevent hair feeling dry.
+Sometimes just cutting back to shampooing every other day and using a dry form in between is enough to prevent hair from feeling dry.

 - Comb vs. Brush: I’ve heard (from many sources) that you should only comb your hair when it is wet rather than use a comb.
 I cannot say that using a comb instead of a brush really makes a difference.
 Rather, it is HOW you comb or brush.
 To help avoid breakage, start from the bottom of your hair and be gentle as you pull the comb through.

 Personally, I like the wet comb to detangle my hair after I shampoo it.
-I spray my leave-in conditioner first and then in sections I comb starting from the ends and making my way to the scalp.
+I spray my leave-in conditioner first and then in sections, I comb starting from the ends and making my way to the scalp.

 - Moderate color changes: Going back and forth from light to dark risks the integrity of your hair.
 Lower integrity equals less healthy hair.
 When thinking about your next change, consider it being long term and prepare for a process.
 This is the best way to keep the strength and shine in your hair.
-If you are really concerned about the health of your hair, avoid color/lightener all together.
+If you are concerned about the health of your hair, avoid color/lightener all together.

-NOTE: lightener has potential to be more damaging than color.
+NOTE: lightener has the potential to be more damaging than color.
 Keep that in mind when considering the maintenance you will need.